sethsec/PyCodeInjection/README.md

 The PyCodeInjection project contains two main components:

 1. **PyCodeInjectionShell** - A tool to exploit web application based Python Code Injection
-2. **PyCodeInjhectionApp**  - A web application that is intentially vulnerable to Python Code Injection
+2. **PyCodeInjectionApp**  - A web application that is intentially vulnerable to Python Code Injection

+For a more in depth background on what Python Code Injection you can read [this post](http://sethsec.blogspot.com/2016/11/exploiting-python-code-injection-in-web.html)

 # Installation
 ```